RESOStandards/reso-certification-help/README.md

 <br />
 <br />

-If the organization has multiple data providers, a dropdown is available for switching between them.
+If an organization has multiple data providers, a dropdown is available for switching between them.

 <br />